Component-Odyssey/adding-custom-attributes-to-your-component-exercises/README.md

-# Anatomy of a Web Component: Exercises
+# Adding Custom Attributes To Your Components: Exercises

 The companion repo to the corresponding lesson from [Component Odyssey](https://component-odyssey.com).